 [Minute 4:57] A few Angels, wielding weapons, begin beating the shit out of hippies in a pit in front of the stage.

 Within a few hours, one of the Angels will fatally stab an 18-year-old black kid — Berkeley art student Meredith Hunter, who’d left the stage area earlier to get his handgun after becoming freaked out and pissed off by the violence.
 The Stones are unaware of the gun or the killing as they segue from “Sympathy for the Devil” to “Under My Thumb” amid total chaos, on and off the stage.
 (The Angels would later attempt an assassination of Mick Jagger at his holiday home in New York’s Hamptons, as revenge, but the plan failed when the boat they were using overturned in stormy waters, according to the FBI.)

 Meanwhile, the ’60s peace-and-love vibe suffers irreparable damage.

-Paul Kantner and later Keith Richards were the only two rockers who were documented at Altamont pointedly standing up to the Angels.
+Paul Kantner, Marty Balin and later Keith Richards were the only three rockers who were documented at Altamont pointedly standing up to the Angels.
 Years later, Kantner would go into more detail about that day with Bay Area music writer David Gans, explaining that rock festivals shouldn’t be exercises in control — particularly by a motorcycle gang whose members were paid in beer.

 “There is no control — that’s the glory of a rock concert,” Kantner said.
 “The glory of the outdoor rock concert a la what the Stones tried to do [at Altamont] — and what we had been doing for years here, and probably what John Philip Sousa did in open-air sheds in the eighteen-whatevers — is the lack of control, and [the] enjoyment.
 There is no need for control.
 That’ s why Altamont was such a shock.”